Learn

 Analytical tools for interpreting how heritage governance operates through documentary evidence.

-~15 min Module 07Why the Project Stayed Unreleased
+~15 min Module 08Why the Project Stayed Unreleased

 The archive of obstruction: soft gatekeeping, procedural refusal, and temporal drag.

 These experiences can be engaged at any point in your learning journey.
-They invite sensory engagement with Hashima's history — listening rather than reading, feeling rather than analysing.
+They complement the core sequence with different registers — sensory, digital, and cultural.